 4.1.3 Drill a hole to fit the blade at the front of the baseboard.

 Since the jigsaw blade must pass through the baseboard, then you need to drill a hole.
-Place the Jigsaw on the baseboard to mark-out the exact location to drill.
-Use a drill bit that to drill the marked position such that the blade conveniently passes through.
+Place the Jigsaw on the baseboard to mark out the exact location to drill.
+Use a drill bit to drill the marked position such that the blade conveniently passes through.

-4.1.4 Drill a hole on the Side Anchor of the Jigsaw Holder.
+4.1.4 Drill a hole in the Side Anchor of the Jigsaw Holder.

 4.1.5 Assemble the jigsaw holder

-To properly fit the holder to the Jigsaw, use the wood glue in addition to the wood screws.
+To properly fit the holder to the Jigsaw, use wood glue in addition to the wood screws.
 Apply the wood glue to the two pieces of 1×2 boards and attach them to the baseboard.
-Then drill the holes for the wood screw size you intend using.
-Finally, screw in place the boards together.
+Then drill the holes for the wood screw size you intend to use.
+Finally, screw place the boards together.

 4.1.6 Place two internal hex nuts and fix drilling errors